IntelliTect/Coalesce/docs/modeling/model-components/behaviors.md

 Provides a chance to validate the properties of the DTO object itself, as opposed to the properties of the model after the DTO has been mapped to it in `BeforeSave`.
 A number of extension methods on `IClassDto<T>` can be used to access the value of the properties of [Generated C# DTOs](/stacks/agnostic/dtos.md).
 For behaviors on [Custom DTOs](/modeling/model-types/dtos.md) where the DTO type is known, simply cast to the correct type.

-<Prop def="void MapIncomingDto<TDto>(SaveKind kind, T item, TDto dto, IDataSourceParameters parameters)" />
+<Prop def="T MapIncomingDto<TDto>(SaveKind kind, T? item, TDto dto, IDataSourceParameters parameters)" />

 Map the properties of the incoming DTO to the model that will be saved to the database.
-By default, this will call the `MapTo` method on the DTO, but if more precise control is needed, the `IClassDto<T>` extension methods or a cast to a known type can be used to get specific values.
+For a `SaveKind.Create`, this will call the `MapToNew` method on the DTO and a new instance must be returned (`item` will be null).
+For a `SaveKind.Update`, this will call the `MapTo` method on the DTO, and the incoming `item` must be returned.
+If more precise control is needed, extension methods on `IClassDto<T>` or casting to a known type can be used to get specific values.
 If all else fails, the DTO can be reflected upon.

 <Prop def="Task<ItemResult> BeforeSaveAsync(SaveKind kind, T? oldItem, T item);